IBM/ibmcloud-hpc-tutorials/content/02-setup-lsf-cluster/01-sshkey-api.md

       3.2.
 Then, click **__Show__** to display the API key.
 Or, click **_Copy_** to copy and save it for later, or click **_Download_**
 ![SSHKEY](/images/setup-lsf-cluster/apikey.png)

-Please keep the API key saved in Step 3.2 in a secure place.
+Please keep the API key saved in a secure place.
 You will need to use this in the next step when creating the cluster.